dswann101164/azure-noob-blog/posts/2025-12-10-azure-finops-complete-guide.md

 - Making cost decisions before resources get deployed

 I manage Azure FinOps for a 31,000+ resource environment across 44 subscriptions in regulated banking.
 Here's what actually works.

+This guide is the central resource in our [Azure FinOps hub](/hub/finops/) covering cost optimization, governance, and financial operations at enterprise scale.

 ## What Azure FinOps Actually Is